s9swata/ArchiveNET/README.md

 ### Automated Setup (Recommended)

-Use the setup script to automatically configure Claude Desktop:
+Use the unified setup script to automatically configure your preferred LLM:

 ```bash
 # 1. Install dependencies